 Most assuredly, I say to you, in Me has everlasting life.
 Your fathers ate the manna in the wilderness, and are dead.
 This is the bread which comes down from heaven, that one may eat of it and not die.
 I am the living bread which came down from heaven.
 If anyone eats of this bread, he will live forever; and the bread that I shall give is My flesh, which I shall give for the life of the world.

 Aaron's Rod That Budded

-The second noted item in the ark was Aaron’s rod that budded.
+The second noted item in the ark was Aaron's rod that budded.
 Aaron's rod shows a type of resurrection life.
-In this case, a dead rod sprouts new life in contrast to the others that were presented in a challenge concerning who had rightful authority in the priesthood.
-(See Numbers chapter 17) This authenticated and pointed to the only one was qualified to offer His life in death and be resurrected that we might walk in newness of life.
+In this case, a dead rod sprouts new life in contrast to the other ones presented in a challenge concerning who had rightful authority in the priesthood.
+(See Numbers chapter 17) The budding rod authenticated and pointed to the only one was qualified to offer His life in death and be resurrected that we might walk in newness of life.

 — Romans 6:4

 This same connection was made with Aaron's rod in a previous account when Pharaoh's magicians challenged Moses and Aaron's authority by trying to duplicate the sign.